-- Grade 4 materials include information and/or resources that provide guidance for evaluating student responses, as seen in the exemplar answers provided for all Student Edition "Lesson Review" and "Chapter Wrap-Up Questions."
-These sample student answers inform teachers' evaluation of student understanding of content understanding and skill mastery based on the grade-level TEKS. - Grade 4 materials provide "Show What You Know rubrics" to guide teachers' evaluation of student responses.
+- Grade 5 materials include information and/or resources that provide guidance for evaluating student responses, as seen in the exemplar answers provided for all "Student Edition Lesson Review" and "Chapter Wrap-Up Questions."
+These sample student answers inform teachers' evaluation of student understanding of content understanding and skill mastery based on the grade-level TEKS. - Grade 5 materials provide "Show What You Know rubrics" to guide teachers' evaluation of student responses.
 Rubrics serve as a resource to inform current student understanding of content to inform instruction moving forward or assess mastery of grade-level TEKS expectations. - Materials include information that guides teachers in evaluating student responses.
 Materials guide teachers to look for specific components when evaluating student responses.
 In each lesson, the "Elaborate" section contains a "Write About It!" assessment that includes a teacher rubric.
-For example, in grade 4 a "Write About It!" activity requires students to research the climate in their area and look at the weather patterns over the past decade so they can then make predictions about the weather in the upcoming year.
-The teacher rubric for this assessment evaluates (1) students to make a prediction about the weather for the upcoming year, (2) students base their prediction on weather patterns over the past decade, (3) students include scientific vocabulary, and (4) students use the vocabulary words correctly.
+For example, in grade 5 a "Write About It!" activity gives students a choice of a writing prompt about glaciers.
+The teacher rubric for this assessment evaluates (1) students include information about glaciers according to the chosen prompt, (2) students apply what they learned to describe the effects of glaciers on Earth's surface, (3) students include scientific vocabulary words, and (4) students use the vocabulary words correctly.

 - Materials guide teachers to look for specific components when evaluating student responses.
 For example, teachers are provided guidance on partial answers in rubrics for STEM projects.
 Every other chapter of the materials contains a STEM Project at the end of the chapter, as the project embeds multiple TEKS.
 Each STEM Project contains its own teacher rubric. - Materials include information that guides teachers in evaluating student responses.
-The grade 4 materials include sample student responses and follow-up questions in the "Explain, Elaborate, and Evaluate" sections.
+The grade 5 materials include sample student responses and follow-up questions in the "Explain, Elaborate, and Evaluate" sections.
 The "Lesson Review" in the Evaluate section also includes the rationale for the written answers. - Materials include information that guides teachers in evaluating student responses.
 The "Hands-On Investigations" includes sample answers for guiding questions and student activity pages in the teacher edition.